God Or Money

 Do not toil to acquire wealth; be discerning enough to desist.
 When your eyes light on it, it is gone, for suddenly it sprouts wings, flying like an eagle toward heaven.
 Proverbs 23:4-5

-Do not worry about what you will eat, drink, or wear for the Lord will provide what you need.
-But build up true treasure in Heaven by giving what you have to those who are truly in need.
+Do not worry about what you eat, drink, wear, or even the future, for the Lord will provide what you need.
+Build up true treasure in Heaven by giving what you have to those who are truly in need.
 Keep an open hand on everything you own.
-If God wants you to give then give.
-If God wants you to receive then receive.
-But be willing to give as much of it away, as you see those in need, and then He will reward you greatly in Heaven for your sacrifice.
+If God wants you to give, then give.
+If God wants you to receive, then you will receive.
+But be willing to give as much of it away as you see those in need, and in turn; He will reward you greatly in Heaven for your sacrifice.

 “It is better to give than receive,” and “One who is faithful in a very little is also faithful in much, and one who is dishonest in a very little is also dishonest in much.”